gutfalla/Real-state-prices-UK/README.md

 This project was developed using codespaces in all its stages.

 ![Alt Text](https://github.com/gutfalla/Real-state-prices-UK/blob/main/Mage_VS.gif)

 ## 2. Methodology

-## 2.1 Pipeline
+## 2.1 Pipelines

-I ran Mage on a docker container.
+I ran Mage on a docker container for the orchestation.
 I create a loader for retrieving the data directly from HM Land Registry and submit it to Google Cloud Service (my data lake).
 The language employed for such task was R.

 https://github.com/gutfalla/Real-state-prices-UK/blob/main/real_state_prices_uk/data_loaders/price_paid_data_2023.r